Sebczak/task-crud-api/README.md

 Swagger link will work when the build will run localy.
 ## Frontend

 The frontend for the Todo List application is built using JavaScript and jQuery.
+Frontend code is in src/frontend/ path or on [GitHub Pages](https://github.com/Sebczak/Sebczak.github.io).
-Below are some screenshots of how the app looks:
+Frontend can be visible [here](https://sebczak.github.io/) Below are some screenshots of how the app looks:
 ![Screenshot 2024-05-07 at 21-56-11 CRUD](https://github.com/Sebczak/task-crud-api/assets/33517299/9b9bbe2b-1eba-477d-a998-43575139cd58)
 ![Screenshot 2024-05-07 at 22-00-31 CRUD](https://github.com/Sebczak/task-crud-api/assets/33517299/90067972-7c33-4fda-b51f-3439fe37ecf7)
 ![Screenshot 2024-05-07 at 22-00-55 CRUD](https://github.com/Sebczak/task-crud-api/assets/33517299/13c76e27-9759-46e7-9c92-d7a5729e80a8)